 This Website may provide links to other websites, or references or acknowledgements of another person or entity, which are independent of Beutel Goodman and are not, and shall not be construed as, an endorsement by Beutel Goodman of such persons, websites, products or services.
 Other websites may provide access to this Website.
 Any such direction to this Website is not, and shall not be construed as, an endorsement by Beutel Goodman of such party’s website, products or services.

-None of Beutel Goodman, any of its affiliates, any officer, director or employee thereof, or any other person associated with the creation and upkeep of this Website or its contents shall be or responsible to any person for any harm, loss or damage that may arise in connection with use of the Website.
+This Website is made available on an “as-is” and “as available” basis.
+None of Beutel Goodman, any of its affiliates, any officer, director or employee thereof, or any other person associated with the creation and upkeep of this Website or its contents, makes any express or implied warranties about the Website, and shall not be responsible to any person for use or reliance on the Website or any harm, loss or damage that may arise in connection with use of the Website, including, without limitation, any direct, indirect, special, third party or consequential damages.

 All information on this Website is protected under applicable copyright laws.
 Users of this Website may copy and use information for their own personal use but may not use, copy, reproduce or distribute any such information in any other manner for any other purpose without the prior written consent of Beutel Goodman.